 The Company periodically reviews the estimated useful lives of its depreciable assets and changes in useful lives are made on a prospective basis unless factors indicate the carrying amounts of the assets may not be recoverable and an impairment write-down is necessary.
 However, the Company will review its long-lived assets for impairment once events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
 An impairment loss would be recognized when the estimated undiscounted future cash flows expected to result from the use of an asset and its eventual disposition is less than its carrying value.
 Measurement of an impairment loss for such long-lived assets would be based on the difference between the carrying value and the fair value of the asset, with fair value being determined based upon discounted cash flows or appraised values, depending on the nature of the asset.
 Long-lived assets to be disposed of are reported at the lower of the carrying amount or fair value less cost to sell.
-The Company recorded non-cash impairment charges of long-lived assets of nil, nil and \$0.3 million, during fiscal 2022, fiscal 2021 and fiscal 2020, respectively.
-During fiscal 2020, these charges were associated to store leases that had a possibility of early termination.
+The Company did not record any non-cash impairment charges of long-lived assets during fiscal 2023, fiscal 2022 and fiscal 2021.